 - table_name: Name of the table that you want to drop.

-Suppose you have a database called ‘comapny_info’ that store information about all the department, employees and etc. This database contains multiple tables and you want to drop all the databases.
+Suppose you have a database called ‘company_info’ that stores information about all departments, employees, and other relevant details.
+This database contains multiple tables, and you want to drop all the tables.

-For example, the ‘company_info’ has the following tables that are shown in the below picture.
+For example, the ‘company_info’ table has the following subtables, which are illustrated in the picture below.

 Let’s start with a table named ‘customers’ using the below command.